 Fiveway’s School uses the MOVE programme to ensure that all pupils are given opportunities throughout their school day and week to use and improve their movement skills.
 This in turn, improves their independence, sense of wellbeing and fitness.

-MOVE is a programme for children of all ages who have not achieved their movement skills as expected for what ever reason.
-MOVE allows staff to identify, which movement skills a child has gained, what support they need and then develops a plan to improve these skills and progress to the next level.
+MOVE is a programme for pupils of all ages who have not achieved their movement skills as expected, for what ever reason.
+MOVE allows staff to identify which movement skills a pupil has gained, what support they need and then develops a plan to improve these skills and progress to the next level.
 MOVE covers skills from sitting with full support to walking up and down stairs unaided.
 MOVE happens not just in specifically timetabled session but is part of all areas of the curriculum and school day

 At Fiveway’s School we have close links with the Integrated Therapy Service – Somerset Community Health NHS Therapy Service for Children and Young People.

-There are children who are not known to NHS therapy services who also benefit from the MOVE programme.
+There are pupils who are not known to NHS therapy services who also benefit from the MOVE programme.

-Parents are encouraged to help with MOVE especially at weekends and over school holidays
+Parents and carers are encouraged to help with MOVE especially at weekends and over school holidays.

 “We are all working towards the same goal”